Inírida, Guainía: Demographics

 The society of Inírida is composed of 53% of indigenous people: Kurripacos, Puinaves and Piapocos.
 30% are colonizers from the other parts of Colombia and 17% are other indigenous ethnic groups.

 Transportation

 Airports

 The local airport is César Gaviria Trujillo Airport (IATA: PDA, ICAO: SKPD), named in honor of a former Colombian president.
-As of 2007, its runway is serviced by two airlines, Satena, which has three flights a week to and from Bogotá and two flights a week to and from Villavicencio, and Air Colombia, which flies twice a week from the city of Villavicencio, through Barrancominas, Guainía and then arriving at Inírida.
-This airline operates a Douglas DC-3 which makes the trip an entire adventure.
+As of 2007, its runway is serviced by two airlines, Satena, with three flights per week to and from Bogotá and two flights a week to and from Villavicencio, and Air Colombia twice a week from Villavicencio, through Barrancominas, Guainía and then arriving at Inírida.
+This airline operates a Douglas DC-3 which makes the trip without stopping.
 However, the San Fernando de Atabapo airport in Venezuela is just 30 km away.
 There is also a cargo airline that flies twice a week from Bogotà only.
 The airport was formerly known as Aeropuerto Obando.

-It is also possible to get to Inírida by the river, but the trip is long and costs almost the same as the flight.
-Traveling by the river it takes several hours, or even days, depending on the type of craft taken.
+It is also possible to get to Inírida by river, but the trip takes hours or days and costs almost as much as a flight.